Jeaninjeanz/qwerty2023/README.md

 # qwerty2023
 Investment recommendations using financial, risk and machine learning libraries in R for the Discovery Gradhack 2023.

+# PLEASE NOTE
+- create individual branches for any modifications to the code and/or file structure (compartmentalization)
+- team to review and commit any changes made every 4 (?) hours to main branch

 ## data flow

 1. [user] requests [recommendations]